egome007/Project_1/README.md

 +	(Optional) Use at least one API, if you can find an API with data pertinent to your primary research questions.
 +	Create a write-up summarizing your major findings.
 This should include a heading for each “question” you asked of your data and a short description of your findings and any relevant plots.

-Presentation Requirements
+# Presentation Requirements

-Prepare a formal, 10-minute presentation that covers
++	10-minute project overview
 +	Questions you found interesting and what motivated you to answer them
 +	Where and how you found the data you used to answer these questions
 +	The data exploration and cleanup process (accompanied by your Jupyter Notebook)